 - Homeowners should also investigate whether their homeowner liability insurance policies cover the costs of injuries associated with trampoline use.

-*Statistics were provided by American Academy of Pediatrics (AAP) and American Academy of Orthopedic Surgeons (AAOS).
+*Statistics were provided by the American Academy of Pediatrics (AAP) and American Academy of Orthopedic Surgeons (AAOS).